bankh/bankh.github.io/_pages/about.md

 ---

 I am a research scientist at Siemens Corporation Corporate Technology.
-Before SCCT, I was a research assistant in Rutgers University, University of Connecticut, and Carnegie Mellon University.
+Before SCCT, I was a research assistant in Rutgers University, University of Connecticut, and Carnegie Mellon University where I was conducting research on flexible electonics, soft robotics, signal processing and prognostics for advanced manufacturing, and micro manufacturing, respectively.

-In SCCT, I've worked in different technology fields and research groups where I've been part ofprojects such as Support Generation of Additive Manufacturing Package of Siemens NX; Resilient Control of Distributed Ship Control Systems; Siemens Agile Manufacturing System; and recently Autonomous Gantry Robot System and Autonomous Agricultural Pod System.
+In SCCT, I've worked in different technology fields and research groups where I've been part of projects such as Support Generation of Additive Manufacturing Package of Siemens NX; Resilient Control of Distributed Ship Control Systems; [Siemens Agile Manufacturing System](https://goo.gl/dPYpWo); and recently Autonomous Gantry Robot System as well as [Autonomous Agricultural Pod System](https://goo.gl/yTRUQ5).

+My current research interest and work based on autonomy, robotics, and its applications for industrial domain.
+Please see portfolio for more details of the past and recent projects.

 Opportunities in Automation Runtime Technologies at SCCT
 ------